The results-driven It-girl straightener, the Dyson Corrale is set to be on everyone’s wish list

 We also love the flight-safe tool, a nifty little tab users can pull out when travelling in order to disable the lithium ion battery.
 And while the styler is deceptively heavier than any other hair tool we’ve tried in the past, we feel like that’s a small price to pay for the performance and results you get from this straightener.

-When we say this styler is something from the future, it’s because it has been able to do something we previously would have imagined impossible – give a frizz-free dead straight finish that lasts for days in just 10 minutes.
+When we say this styler is something from the future, it’s because it has been able to do something we previously would have imagined impossible – give a frizz-free dead straight finish that lasts for days in just 10 minutes to just about any hair type, making it one of the the best straighteners for curly hair we've come across.
 Over a few weeks of testing and trying out various hairstyles from dead straight to relaxed straight, wavy and curly on long, thick and wildly frizzy natural hair, we could barely fault the performance.

 On first use, the Corrale doesn’t feel like it glides as smoothly through hair as its competitors.
 However, this is due to the intelligent plates flexing around the hair, providing more tension on the shaft where it’s needed and less on the ends where you don’t need as much.
 This also negates the need for the natural tendency to squeeze the plates as hard together as you can – a welcome feature given the weight of the styler.
 By taking control of the amount of tension applied, the styler stops you from dragging solid plates through your locks and damaging the delicate ends.